• About

 My husband and I have tried several different seafood chowders in Ireland but our favorite comes from Baily Bites at Kish in the fishing village of Howth, located just outside of Dublin.
 Their rich and perfectly-seasoned chowder is served in a bread bowl, which I prefer slightly more over a side of Irish brown bread.

-A close second for us is the chowder at Quay Street Kitchen in Galway – extra chunky and with big bites of seafood!
-If you come here after a day exploring the Cliffs of Moher (like we did on our day tour), this cup of chowder will feel like a much-needed warm hug.
+A close second for us was the chowder at Quay Street Kitchen in Galway (sadly closed now) – extra chunky and with big bites of seafood!
+We came here after a day of exploring the Cliffs of Moher and this cup of chowder felt like a much-needed warm hug.

 Chowder at Quay Street Kitchen – Galway